sorate/Lab-notbook-ECE445/notebooks/javier/README.md

 ### 2/27/2022
 LED circuit schematic, mosfet current analysis, button debouncing system circuit schematic.

-Change voltage regulators and power supply circuit because 5 V are needed for the LED circuit.
+Change voltage regulators and power supply circuit because 5 V are needed for the LED and buzzer circuits.

-Choosing some components (Mosfet, resistors, capacitors, voltage regulators).
+Choosing some components (Mosfets, resistors, capacitors, voltage regulators).

 ### 3/5/2022
 Microcontroller schematic circuit: Add external pin connectors and do the connections needed.

-Choose pin connectors
+Design the schematics using external pin connectors in case some connections fail we still have access to our microcontroller.
+We use 2 10 pin header connectors to output the 5 V, 3.3 V, ground and several pins of the microcontroller.
 ### 3/6/2022
 Finish the schematic
 ### 3/7/2022
-Change voltage regulators because there were not in the stock market and do the footprints assignment to each element.
+Change voltage regulators because there were not in the stock market.
+Change the schematics of the voltage regulator that drops the voltage from 6 V to 5 V as the new voltage regulator has a different footprint.
+Do the footprints assignment to each element (resistors, capacitors, voltage regulators...).
+Almost all the footprints were in the CAD libraries but
 ### 3/8/2022
 Layout: